 In this section we'll look at the commands available to us in Basic for string handling and data handling, and then start tying them up into useful routines.

 Input

-This is simply a way of typing in information, from a program, that the program will understand and then use in the rest of the program.
+This is simply a way of typing in information, from a program, that the program will understand and then use somewhere else within that program.